xybits/vagrant-ansible-postgresql/README.md

   -:$ ansible-galaxy init -r requirements.yml
 ```

-## Running the code (in the order presented on the right of each statement)
+## Running the code in the order shown below:

 - Status:
   ```bash